rafaduran/django-pluggable-registration/docs/default-backend.rst

 -----------------------------------------

-During registration, a new instance of ``registration.models.RegistrationProfile`` (see below) created to keep the email of the new account.
-An email is then sent to the given email address, containing a link the user must click to activate the account; at that point the user must be created and/or activated via the given ``activation_method``.
+During registration, a new instance of ``registration.models.RegistrationProfile`` (see below) is created to keep the email of the new account.
+An email is then sent to the given email address, containing a link the user must click to activate the account; displaying a new form collecting any extra data needed, usually at least a password, after data is collected and properly configured at the user must be created via the given ``activation_method``.

 .. currentmodule:: registration.models